 Merchandise and Resources

-Every trend seems to yield some memorabilia, and The Evolution of Dance is no exception.
-Through its official website, you can order a t-shirt slightly similar to the one Laipply wears in the video, as well as a specially designed Evolution of Dance video designed to both promote the phenomenon and make people smile.
-Laipply's site also features an extensive FAQ section, explaining more about his comedy career and how you can bring your own rendition of the video to life.
-He even invites viewers to submit dance ideas for a future sequel video, which will be sure to hit YouTube by storm once again in the near future.
+Every trend seems to yield some memorabilia, and The Evolution of Dance was no exception in its heyday.
+Through its former official website, you could order a t-shirt slightly similar to the one Laipply wore in the video, as well as a specially designed Evolution of Dance video designed to both promote the phenomenon and make people smile.
+Laipply's site also featured an extensive FAQ section, explaining more about his comedy career and how you could bring your own rendition of the video to life.
+He even invited viewers to submit dance ideas for a future sequel video.

 Catch Your Own Glimpse